firezone/firezone/docs/docs/authenticate/index.md

 (OIDC) identity provider.
 This allows users to sign in to Firezone using their credentials from Okta, Google, Azure AD, or your own custom identity provider.

-## Integrating a Generic OIDC Identity Provider
+## Integrating A Generic OIDC Identity Provider

 The example below details the config settings required by Firezone to enable SSO through an OIDC identity provider.
 The configuration file can be found at